bepu/bepuphysics2/Documentation/PackagingAndVersioning.md

 Breaking changes should be obvious and appear as compile errors.
 "Sneaky" breaking changes that significantly change behavior without a compile error will be avoided if at all possible.
 One notable exception to this is determinism- do not expect different versions of the library to produce identical simulation results.

 NuGet packages will be made available, but they will not cover all possible features and packaged releases may sometimes fall considerably behind.
 The main branch should be kept in a relatively stable state; in the event of bugs or missing features, cloning the source is often a good choice.
-(TODO: If you're reading this prior to the first big 2.0 release, that bit about staying in a relatively stable state is... not at all true.
-But it should be better in the future!)

 The library has a variety of conditional compilation symbols.
 Rather than publishing a combinatorial mess to NuGet, the expectation is that users of any conditional logic will clone the source.